 We can think of this like an oil change for your car.
 You might have a broken link or a crappy engine.
 Either way, try not to let these things slide for too long.
 Your competitors might be on the ball or they might not be.
 Won’t hurt to find out.

-In order to effectively compete you need to have a thorough understanding of your competitors’ strategies and online performance.
+To compete effectively, you need to have a thorough understanding of your competitors’ strategies and online performance.
 This information will help you better position your business and spark creative growth strategies to win over your target market!

 Digital Marketing Specialist

 Michael is a Guest Writer @ Neumarkets.
 Michael is currently an Account Executive at Quandl.
-He's a results-driven marketing and sales professional that love to learn and help others.
+He's a results-driven marketing and sales professional that loves to learn and help others.
 See all of Mike's posts here.